Myrmex/overview/cadmus/graph-studio/graph-studio.md

 - 🛠️ [GitHub code repository](https://github.com/vedph/cadmus-graph-studio-app)

-Cadmus Graph Studio is an essential designed to ease the creation of [graph mappings](../dev/concepts/graph-mappings.md).
+Cadmus Graph Studio is an essential tool designed to ease the creation of [graph mappings](../dev/concepts/graph-mappings.md).
 This minimalist tool is almost server-less, except for the fact that an API backend is provided to test [JMES Path expressions](https://jmespath.org) and mappings.

 No database is required; you just create your mappings, and get the corresponding JSON document defining them.
 You will then be able to use the [Cadmus CLI tool](https://github.com/vedph/cadmus_tool) to import mappings in the database from this document.
 You can also import such a JSON document, edit it in the tool, and export it again.

 - to **view the JSON document** representing all the mappings, use command `File/View mappings`.
 - to **download the JSON document** representing all the mappings, use command `File/Export mappings`.
-- to **import mappings from a JSON document**, use command `File/Import mappings`.
+- to **import mappings from a JSON document**, open the mappings view (`File/View mappings`), modify or replace the JSON code representing mappings, and click the import button.
 - to **clear all the mappings**, use command `File/Clear mappings`.

 ## Mappings List